 To what she said; “Not so fast Demonica, you still have work to do.
 You need your powers and this is an intervention, I’ll take what its mine but I’ll leave the stone’s powers intact.
 You have a dangerous weakness.
 Why do you crave sex?
 It seems you take every single chance.”

-Omg she was studying me and she was right!
+Oh my God, she was studying me and she was right!
 In every opportunity sex or any kind of arousing was present I couldn’t stop myself from enjoying it.

 “You already were tempted before and fell for it; how come you couldn’t resist?
 I merely rubbed my fingers on your back and it sent you straight to nirvana.”

-I guess I’m weak Lilith, how I’m supposed to fight my own physical needs?
-It just happens and it’s like I can’t think clearly in that precise moment.
+“I guess I’m weak Lilith, how I’m supposed to fight my own physical needs?
+It just happens and it’s like I can’t think clearly in that precise moment.”
+Uttered Sheryl.

 “Exactly, and that’s the reason why demons can obtain what they want.
 They don’t even have to push you to do anything, you just flow with any kind of stimulation whether is a male or female demon.”

-Well, I guess I have developed a bisexual preference while figuring out myself but trust me Lilith, is something I don’t look for and it has helped me out of certain situations.
+“Well, I guess I have developed a bisexual preference while figuring out myself but trust me Lilith, is something I don’t look for and it has helped me out of certain situations.”

 “I understand your outcome but the problem is sex with any demon isn’t good for a Demonica.
 Is an open valve to waste power and for other entities to steal your capabilities as you become vulnerable due to the chemical reactions on your body during arousing.”